-- Supporting software TM introduces more complexity than in the lambda approach, since instrumentation must be performed at a finer granularity than function scope. - The compiler instrumentation to support software and hybrid TM is more complex than the lambda approach. - As pointed out in SG1 discussions, RAII raises the question of what the semantics are when a transaction_scope is declared with other than automatic storage duration.
+- Supporting software TM introduces more complexity than in the lambda approach, since instrumentation must be performed at a finer granularity than function scope. - The compiler instrumentation to support software and hybrid TM is more complex than in the lambda approach. - As pointed out in SG1 discussions, RAII raises the question of what the semantics are when a transaction_scope is declared with other than automatic storage duration.

-As with the lambda implementation, we also provide "lite" implementations, which only support HTM and coarse locking, but which do not require back-end modifications to the compiler.
-Full support for hybrid and software TM adds approximately 600 lines of code to the lambda API implementation.
+Our LLVM plugin provides implementations of this alternative analogous to those of the lambda alternative.
+Full support for hybrid and software TM adds approximately 600 lines of code to the lambda implementation.